ubcbraincircuits/scholar_metrics_scraper/README.md

 # Scholar_Scraper

-Please find the ss_workflow.pdf file for detailed setup instructions with screenshots.
+Please see the ss_workflow.pdf file for detailed setup instructions with screenshots.

 ## Introduction